SomeStupidIdiot1/discord-bot/docs.md

 ### //secret

 Makes a secret voice and text channel that no one can see except people with specific roles.
+Members of `SECRET` channels have the permission of `MANAGE_MESSAGES` by default.
 Only `ADMINISTRATORS` can use this command.

 ### //add (display name of user) [user id tag]